aMs772/SSL_PROJECT/README.md

 After players complete playing a game,they would be asked to whether play again or quit.
 The program uses sys.exit() to properly close when the user exits the window.

+# 4) pygame files

+These files uses game class defined in game.py and take arguments from game.py using subprocess.
+But for quick checking and debugging you can directly run this file with 2 arguments.

+# THANK YOU

+Thank you for going through our repository and playing our games

+HAVE FUN PLAYING OUR GAMES